nodejs/undici/README.md

 * https://fetch.spec.whatwg.org/#garbage-collection

-The fetch specication allows users to skip consuming the response body by relying on garbage collection to release connection resources.
+The fetch specification allows users to skip consuming the response body by relying on garbage collection to release connection resources.
 Undici does the same.
-However, garbage collection in node is less aggressive and deterministic (due to the lack of clear idle periods that browser have through the rendering refresh rate) which means that leaving the release of connection resources to the garbage collector can lead to excessive connection usage, reduced performance (due to less connection re-use),
+However, garbage collection in Node is less aggressive and deterministic (due to the lack of clear idle periods that browser have through the rendering refresh rate) which means that leaving the release of connection resources to the garbage collector can lead to excessive connection usage, reduced performance (due to less connection re-use),